Syria country profile

 1976 - Syria intervenes in the Lebanese civil war.
 It maintains military presence there for next three decades and exerts significant influence on Lebanese politics.

-1982 - Muslim Brotherhood uprising in the city of Hama is suppressed in a month-long siege by the military, who are accused of killing tens of thousands of civilians.
+1982 - Muslim Brotherhood uprising in the city of Hama is suppressed in a month-long siege by the military, who kill tens of thousands of civilians.

-2000 - Assad dies and is succeeded by his son Bashar.
+2000 - President Assad dies and is succeeded by his son Bashar.

 2005 - Syrian forces withdraw from Lebanon under international pressure following assassination of Lebanese premier Rafiq al-Hariri.